 A direct neck-lift or Z-plasty is a procedure reserved for the most advanced excesses of skin and muscle, called a “turkey gobbler.”
 This usually occurs in those of advanced age who are not the best candidates for a more involved facelift.
 The procedure involves direct excision of the excess skin from the front of the neck and tightening of the muscles of the neck before the skin is closed.
 A visible scar is unavoidable after the surgery, but is much preferred to the hanging excess skin.

 The procedure is performed under local anesthesia as follows:

-- The excess skin is marked when the person is standing
+- Excess skin is marked when the patient is standing.

-- The excess skin is removed, and the underlying muscle is tightened to form a muscular supportive sling
+- Excess skin is removed and the underlying muscle is tightened to form a muscular supportive sling.

-If you live in the Minneapolis-St. Paul area and are considering a neck lift or any surgery for facial rejuvenation, contact Dr. Szachowicz’s Edina, Minnesota office today.
-With video-imaging you can simulate a neck lift or any other facial procedure.
+If you live in the Twin Cities and are considering a neck lift or other facial rejuvenation procedure, request a complimentary consultation today using our online form or call (952) 835-5665 for an appointment.
+With computer video imaging, we can simulate a neck lift or other facial procedure.